 PTH is a hormone produced by the parathyroid glands; there are four parathyroid glands, and together, they help regulate calcium levels in the body.
 PTH increases calcium in several ways; it breaks down bone, improves the body’s ability to obtain calcium from food, and increases the kidney’s ability to contain calcium.

 When calcium levels in the body decline, PTH production increases.
 Or, if calcium levels in the body reach a normal range or get too high, the parathyroid glands stop producing PTH.

 Calcitonin and PTH help regulate the body’s calcium levels, but each functions in a different way.
 It is important to note that calcitonin is weaker than PTH.
 While HPT occurs when one or more malfunctioning parathyroid glands produce an excess amount of PTH and raise the blood calcium level, calcitonin does not play a major role in HPT.

 Also, whereas calcitonin helps lower the body’s calcium levels, PTH helps increase the body’s calcium levels.
 But when the body has the right level of calcium, calcitonin and PTH can coexist.

 Unfortunately, hypercalcemia and hypocalcemia can impact the body’s ability to maintain the proper amount of calcium.
-There are notable differences between these two medical conditions, but either condition can impact calcitonin and PTH levels in the body.
+There are notable differences between these two medical conditions, but either condition can impact calcitonin and parathyroid hormone levels in the body.